GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/Readme.txt

 When Grafana exists in the debug output folder, you can properly debug the openHistorian while also running a self-hosted copy of Grafana

-When updating to a new Grafana version, include the following files for deployment:
+When updating to a new Grafana version, include the following files for deployment (this may change for newwer versions):

 bin/
 	* (all files)